 If the commitment cannot be verified because of significant shortfalls in the organisation’s processes or policies, the organisation will be advised to work through the recommendations and to reapply for accreditation.

-If the body is a Crown body, the Controller of HMSO will consider whether the body should be allowed to continue to license Crown copyright information.
-She may decide that HMSO Licensing should facilitate that licensing instead, or she may decide it is in the interests of customers to agree a plan with the chief executive to improve the Crown body’s administrative arrangements.
+If the body is a Crown body, The National Archives will consider whether the body should be allowed to continue to license Crown copyright information.
+It may decide that HMSO Licensing should facilitate that licensing instead, or may decide it is in the interests of customers to agree a plan with the chief executive to improve the Crown body’s administrative arrangements.